 This Chicken Liver Pate recipe has been in my family for generations and is a staple at holiday meals.
 Pate at Thanksgiving may sound odd to you, but it is de rigueur for the Lalanne clan.

-Luckily the advent of the food processor has made this recipe easier.
+The advent of the food processor has made this recipe much easier.
 A few quick pulses and you are done.
-Otherwise you can chop or grind the livers as my great grandmother and her daughters used to do in days gone by.
+Otherwise you can grind the livers in a manual hand cranked food grinder as my great grandmother and her daughters used to do in days gone by.
+Or just chop then very fine.

 Chicken Liver Pate